 Critical habitat for Navajo sedge was designated at three sites where which the plant was known to occur at the time of its listing on May 8, 1985.
 The locations are all in Coconino County, Arizona.
 Each location is approximately 40 x 5 meter (about 200 square meters) rectangular areas with long axes in the direction of seep spring flow.
 The total area designated comprises about 809 square meters (about 0.15 acres) and contains all known occupied habitat from 1985.
-Constituent elements are moist sandy to silty soils at shady seep-springs within the Navajo Sandstone Formation (Phillips et al. 1981a).
+Primary constituent elements are moist sandy to silty soils at shady seep-springs within the Navajo Sandstone Formation (Phillips et al. 1981a).
+Navajo sedge is also known to occur in association with Cedar Mesa, De Chelly, Kayenta, and Wingate geologic formations (USFWS 2019a).
 Since the time of listing additional Navajo sedge populations have been detected, however; critical habitat has not been updated.

-At the time of listing in 1985, this species was only known from 3 springs along the trail from Inscription House Trading Post to Inscription House Ruin on the Navajo Nation in Coconino County, Arizona (Howell 1949).
+At the time of listing in 1985, this species was only known from three springs along the trail from Inscription House Trading Post to Inscription House Ruin on the Navajo Nation in Coconino County, Arizona (Howell 1949).
 These three sites are considered one population or "element occurrence record" (ERO) (NNHP 2004a).
 An ERO refers to Navajo sedge occupying one or more hanging gardens within a single canyon and within one kilometer of each other.
 Currently, there are 160 sites, in 64 EROs, across Arizona and Utah, spanning an area about 120mi (190km) by 110mi (175km) (USFWS 2019).
 There are 43 populations on the Navajo Nation documented from the Navajo Creek drainage in Coconino County; east to the Tsegi Canyon Watershed in Navajo County; south to Rock Point, Mexican Water, and Canyon de Chelly National Monument in Apache County, Arizona.
 Despite the survey effort to document these populations, much of this species' potential habitat has not been surveyed due to the difficult terrain that limits access to sites (USFWS 2014).